cameron5906/OverkillFramework/README.md

 Overkill is a robotics platform built on top of .NET core.
 It provides a simple solution to building highly accessible telepresent robots that are controllable through a web browser on a desktop or smartphone.

+For the Web service platform that manages Overkill-enabled robots, see https://github.com/cameron5906/OverkillWebService

 ### Assumptions

 It is assumed that every Overkill robot has the following: